SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/07.Numbers-sum-14.png) ![](/assets/chapter-1-images/07.Numbers-sum-15.png)

 Does that seem complicated?
 If it does, that's completely normal.
 We are at the very start of our programming journey.
 The example above requires much more knowledge and skills, which we are going to develop using this book and later on as well.
 Just allow yourself to have some fun with desktop programming.
-Or bravely move forward to the next example or to the next chapter in the book.
-There will come a time when this becomes easy for you, but you really have to put some effort and be persistent.
+Or bravely move forward to the next example or the next chapter in the book.
+There will come a time when this becomes easy for you, but you have to put in some effort and be persistent.
 Learning programming is a slow process involving lots and **lots of practice**.

 ### Web Application: 'Numbers Summator'
 Now we are going to create something even more complex, but also more interesting: a Web application that **calculates the sum of two numbers**.
 By entering two numbers in the first two text fields and clicking the **[Calculate]** button, **their sum is calculated** and the result is displayed in the third text field.

 Keep in mind that we are creating a **Web-based application**.
 This is an application that is accessible through a web browser, just like your favorite email or news website.
-The web application is going to have a server side (back-end), which is written in the Python language with **Flask** ([https://flask.palletsprojects.com](https://flask.palletsprojects.com)) technology, and a client side (front-end), which is written in the **HTML** language (this is a language for visualization of information in a web browser).
+The web application is going to have a server-side (back-end), which is written in the Python language with **Flask** ([https://flask.palletsprojects.com](https://flask.palletsprojects.com)) technology, and a client-side (front-end), which is written in the **HTML** language (this is a language for visualization of information in a web browser).
 The Web application is expected to resemble the following:

 ![](/assets/chapter-1-images/08.Numbers-sum-web-01.png)

-As opposed to console applications which read and write data in the form of text on the console, Web applications have a **Web-based user interface**.
+As opposed to console applications that read and write data in the form of text on the console, Web applications have a **Web-based user interface**.
 Web applications are **loaded from some Internet address** (URL) through a standard web browser.
-Users write input data in a page, visualized by the web browser, the data is processed on a web server and the results are shown again on a page in the web browser.
-For our web application we are going to use **Flask**, a light Python library, which allows creating **web applications with the programming language Python**.
+Users write input data on a page, visualized by the web browser, the data is processed on a web server and the results are shown again on a page in the web browser.
+For our web application, we are going to use **Flask**, a light Python library, which allows creating **web applications with the programming language Python**.

-Next are the steps for implementation of the "Numbers Summator" web application.
+Next are the steps for the implementation of the "Numbers Summator" web application.

 #### Empty Python Solution